 With an integrated bridge design solution like Allplan Bridge 2020, bridge modeling, structural analysis, and detailing can all be done within one software package using the same model.
 The analytical model is automatically derived from the physical model, and updates as the physical model changes.
 All the geometric information required for both the design and analysis is contained in one model.
 Bridge design becomes easier, faster and more accurate as a result, even throughout multiple design iterations.
 All the intelligent data that makes a 3D model a BIM model stays in one place, making it easier to keep attributes updated as changes are made.

 Benefits of BIM for Bridges

 One of the benefits of BIM is the ability to virtually construct a structure and simulate an accurate construction schedule.
 With BIM software designed for bridges where the construction sequence is part of the model, the geometrical model can be automatically divided into construction segments and reinforced and detailed separately.
 Using the same input, the construction sequence calculation is then generated automatically.
-All necessary definitions such as load cases, element activation, and non-linear time effects like creep and shrinkage are properly assembled when analyzing the defined construction sequence.
+All necessary definitions such as load cases, element activation, and non-linear time effects like creep, shrinkage and relaxation are properly assembled when analyzing the defined construction sequence.
 Furthermore, the superimposed dead loads that are added later in the construction process – such as road pavements – are also automatically retrieved from the geometrical model.
 The user just needs to specify the point in time when the equipment is installed.